decentralized-identity/agent-explorer/README.md

 ## Basic architecture

-Agent Explorer is designed to be extended as easily as possible.

-**The guiding principle is providing the most flexibility for developers working with Veramo without having to dive into the source of this project.**
+Agent Explorer is provides a quick and easy UI framwork to get started building and testing features in Veramo.
+If you have an idea to build someting you can create a Widget for it and pin it to your dashboard for ease of access.
+As we use it internally for building new features, POCs and demos we designed it to be as flexible as possible with the most common use cases surfaced.

 ### Pages

 Pages use templates, currently single and double column.
 These templates are responsive.
-Pages can query for page data.

-### Modules

-Modules are (Card) that are responsible for fetching their own data.
-They use `useVeramo` and `useQuery`.
-Modules may live on multiple pages and may take their query as a prop so it can be cached.

-### Widgets

-Widgets are components except they can fetch their own data.
-There are no styling restrictions with widgets unlike Blocks that are always Cards.

-### Simple Components

-Simple Components are the lowest piece and are usually everyting else that lives on a page or within a block, widget or module.

-## Hierarchy
+## Components

-The top level is the page followed by a `Module`.
-A `Module` can also contain multiple `Widgets` but maybe needs to fetch data to feed those `Widgets` like passing in an `id` for example.

-> `Page > Module > Widget > Simple`

-> `Page > Module > Simple`
+There are 2 types of components. **Standard components** that we all know and love.
+Functional, can fetch data if needed or not and we have **Widgets** which are React Lazy components.
+This components can be loaded at runtime and their configuration are saved locally to your browser.
+This is ideal for developing features in Veramo.